yorkshireinteractive/chartist-bar-labels/README.md

 # Chartist Bar Labels Demo

 A simple Chartist plugin to put labels on top of bar charts.
-This is just a demo page.
-For the full documentation go to the project page: <a href="https://github.com/YorkshireInteractive/chartist-bar-labels">YorkshireInteractive/chartist-bar-labels</a>.
+Check out the project page too: <a href="https://github.com/YorkshireInteractive/chartist-bar-labels">YorkshireInteractive/chartist-bar-labels</a>.